lesniak2/asana-reporting/README.md

 		wait times.
 	2) Nothing has been done to handle dropped internet connections in the middle of report generations or checkbox populations.
 	3) -Optional- Add support for OAuth2 login

+## Deploy:
+	1) Make sure AsanaNet is a reference.
+	2) Build the solution.
+	3) Check the bin\release folder for AsanaCrescent.exe and AsanaNet.dll.
+Run AsanaCrescent.exe to ensure everything is in working order.
+	4) Use the tool ILMerge (http://www.microsoft.com/en-us/download/details.aspx?id=17630) to add the AsanaNet.dll in the executable.
+	5) Ignore any other files generated from ILMerge, e.g. .pdb and .csproj